yu-ming-chen/tp/docs/UserGuide.md

 You can use this command to **edit an existing budget**.

-When a budget is edited, you will see the information of the budget update immediately on the current page.
+When you edit a budget, the information of the budget updates immediately on the current page.

 Format: edit INDEX n/NAME p/THRESHOLD